 Staying well often means doing something satisfying and enriching.
-If you’ve been out of education or work for a long time or you’ve been through a recent mental health setback but want to re-establish the habits that help you to keep well, then Restore’s coaching service can help.
+If you’ve been out of education or work for a long time or you’ve been through a recent mental health setback but want to re-establish the habits that help you to keep well, then Restore’s Employment Coaching service can help.

 A coach can support you to think through just what you want to do and the best way to start.
 For instance: